 Teach you skills to enable you to problem solve your own solutions to any new conflicts that arise in the future;

-Follow-up / maintenance sessions can also be scheduled as check-ins to ensure each of you are continuing to uphold your end of the agreements you made.
+Follow-up / maintenance sessions may also be held as check-ins to ensure each of you are continuing to uphold your end of the agreements you made.

 How Long Does Marital Mediation Take?

-Our marital conflict resolution process takes 1 to 5 sessions, depending on the number and complexity of the issues, and the willingness of the parties to actively participate, negotiate and come to agreement.
+A marital conflict resolution process can vary in duration, depending on the number and complexity of the issues, and the willingness of the parties to actively participate, negotiate and come to agreement.

 Marital Mediation is not and cannot take the place of counseling obtained from a licensed therapist or mental health provider and some couples find it helpful to engage in both marriage counseling and marital mediation simultaneously.